hsnucnmc/winter-2022/basic_commands.md

 - `w`: write
 - `x`: execute

-Every three characters shows permissions of a class of user.

-Owner, user in the group, others, respectively.
+Every three characters shows permissions of a class of user, which are owner, user in the group, others, respectively.

 ---